 Finally, finish with a sentence suggesting a possible outlook for the issue.
 Good luck!

-By the way, did you know that our Language Analysis online course includes a more comprehensive review of structuring two or more articles on language analysis?
+By the way, did you know that our Ultimate VCE English Study Guide includes a more comprehensive review of structuring two or more articles on language analysis?